 The McDougal Brothers rowed a 10 foot scow to ferry from the Westside to Kelowna from 1885 to 1905.
 There were no native canoes, dug outs, ever found on Okanagan Lake.
 The natives may not have crossed the lake to each other's communities for fear of Ogopogo.

 However above you see a net weight at the Westbank Museum and possibly more beside it.
 A ringed stone may be a hammer.
 But the stone with a hole in the middle probably was a net anchor.

 This net weight in the Royal Museum in Victoria is very like one of the stones above.
 Click here to see the net weights in the Royal Museum in Victoria.
-Some of the net weights look like hammers. the same shape as a picture of the net weights used in Galilee in Bible times.
-See "The Sea of Galilee Boat".
-The same stone weights the fish nets Peter, Andrew, James and John would have used in the Gospels in the Sea of Galilee.
+Some of the net weights look like native hammers.
+However, the broken stone with a hole in the middle looks very much like the net weights in the Royal Museum in Victoria.

 From Graham at the Westbank Museum:

 "The name Ogopogo has certainly become familiar to us in recent years, and deserves honorable mention among the oldest of the old-timers of the Okanagan.
 Firmly believed in by the Indians, who spoke of it in Chinook as, "ook-ook mis-achie coupa lake," the wiked one in the lake, or as the "hyas-hyas gust scaca coupa lake," meaning the huge animal in the lake, they spoke of this dread creature with lowered voices.
 Over the last few decades, there have been many who have said that they either had an encounter with the Ogopogo or have seen in swimming along in the Okanagan lake.
 John McDougall was a firm believer in the existence of this monster, for he had the experience of losing his team when he was swimming it across the lake to assist Mr. Allison with the haying.